1. Home

-A noun (such as advice, bread, knowledge, luck, spaghetti, and work) that names things that cannot be counted.
-A mass noun (also known as a noncount noun) is used only in the singular.
+A mass noun (also known as a noncount noun) is generally used only in the singular.
 Many abstract nouns are uncountable, but not all uncountable nouns are abstract.
-Contrast with count noun.
-See also: Plural Forms of Nouns.
+The contrasting term is known as a count noun.

 • "Wisdom is not a product of schooling but of the lifelong attempt to acquire it."